-Not every customer will start at the wide end of the marketing funnel and work their way through to making a purchase in a linear fashion.
+Remember, not every customer will start at the wide end of the marketing funnel and work their way through to purchasing in a linear fashion.

-Some people will spend a long time in the earlier stages of the funnel and never progress to becoming a paying customer.
+Some people will spend a long time in the earlier stages of the funnel and never progress to becoming paying customers.
 Others will jump straight to the purchase stage.

-But crafting content specifically designed for each stage of the funnel and the user’s needs at each stage will give you the best chance of nurturing them through the funnel and converting them into a customer.
+However, crafting content specifically designed for each stage of the funnel and users’ needs at each stage gives you the best chance of nurturing your audience through the funnel and converting them into customers.

-The first step in building a successful content marketing funnel is to conduct extensive audience research.
+Conducting extensive audience research is the first step in building a successful content marketing funnel.
 Only when you understand your audience can you successfully craft content to meet their needs.

-To ensure you have sufficient content for each stage of the marketing funnel, sketch out potential journeys for each of your audience personas, noting possible ways of finding your content, as well as questions and stumbling blocks they may have along the way.
+To ensure you have enough content for each stage of the marketing funnel, sketch out potential journeys for each of your audience personas.
+Note the ways they might find your content, as well as possible questions and stumbling blocks.

 For example, a user might Google some general questions to find information, land on one of your blog posts, click through to read more of your site, sign up to your mailing list, return to your site from a link in an email, and eventually make a purchase.

-By making sure you go through this process for as many potential audience journeys as you can think of, you can make sure to create suitable content for every stage and avoid any gaps that may cause prospects to leak out of your funnel.
+Going through this process for as many potential audience journeys as you can think of ensures you have the information you need to create suitable content for every stage and avoid any gaps that may cause prospects to leak out of your funnel.